 - pinch red pepper flakes

-- 2 pounds red potatoes , sliced thin
+- 2 pounds potatoes (we like red, but russet and Yukon work as well!) sliced thin

-- Combine onion, water, garlic, spices, and salt in a large frying pan.
+- Combine water, onions, garlic, spices, and salt in a large saute pan (one that has a fitted lid).
 Cover and simmer everything for 20 minutes until the onions are very soft.
+Stir the mixture intermittently.

 - Preheat the oven to 400 degrees.

 - Remove the bay leaf from the onion pan.

 - Blend the onion mixture with the olive oil until smooth.
 You may need a splash more water, depending on how much evaporated during the cooking process, but it should be fairly thick.

 - In a large bowl, gently toss the sliced potatoes with the onion sauce.

 - Pour the potatoes into a well-oiled 9-inch baking dish.
 Arrange them to lay flat in the dish as best you can.

 - Top the potatoes with as much or little (or no) cheese as you like.

 - Cover the dish with foil or a fitted lid and bake for 60-70 minutes, until potatoes are fork tender.